World’s Most Versatile Knot? Hmmmm………

 Tying half hitches should not be the basis of our ropework, especially in critical situations.
 We need to take more time to select the proper knot instead of using a poorly chosen knot and just throwing half hitches onto it to make sure that it will hold.
 Let’s be honest here, anybody and their brother can tie half hitches – “if you don’t know knots, tie lots!”
 We are supposed to be professionals.
 We are supposed to have a repertoire of highly specialized, bomber knots that just work – period.
 We shouldn’t be adding half-hitch backups to our knots and praying that they hold.

 See, the problem with the clove hitch in an endline usage is that there is no change of direction, the rope just goes around and around again.
-That’s why it is so likely to roll out in the absence of two backup half hitches.
+Yes, this means that the load is spread out over a lot of rope, resulting in a very strong hitch.
+But who cares how strong it is, if it ends up rolling out?
 Rolling out occurs when a piece slams into the rigging.
 The shock load can literally rip the rope right off the piece, sending it hurling towards the ground in freefall and flinging the end of the rope up into the tree.
 This very thing has happened over and over again to people in this trade and yet we continue to use and teach this knot.
 Why is that?
 Again, I will fully admit that the clove is without a doubt the best midline hitch available.
 Easy to learn, easy and quick to tie, easy to inspect visually, easily adjusted, and the list goes on.
 It really, truly is a fantastic knot.
 But that doesn’t change the fact that it is a midline knot.

 The fact that modern ropes are fairly slick also encourages rolling out.
 Old school manila and hemp ropes have so much more friction to help them grab onto posts and such.
 I believe this is one of the historical reasons for recommending the clove hitch for use in an endline fashion.
 A couple hundred years ago, all ropes had friction built into them because of their materials.
 If you tie a manila rope to a tree with an endline clove hitch, it really does hold quite well, even without the backups.
 Almost every source that you consult today for basic rope and knot skills, whether in print or online, will list the clove hitch as one of the most important and basic knots for beginners to learn, and most of these sources will show it used in an endline fashion.
 And, outside of tree work, I have no problem with that, honestly.